 Featuring updates on classic European dishes, seasonal ingredients, and an extensive wine program, Pirolo has overseen every detail of The Saint Austere since its inception.
 Her skillful management of a flourishing team and clientele was a credit to the restaurant’s overwhelming success.

-In her newest role, Pirolo oversees day-to-day operations of the award-winning rustic Italian eatery, Macchialina.
+In her newest role, Pirolo oversees the beverage program as well as day-to-day operations of the award-winning rustic Italian eatery, Macchialina.

 Rodrigo Gonzales is relatively new to the Miami culinary scene.
 Originally from Lima, Peru, Gonzales is a highly trained culinary professional, with degrees in Hotel Management from Universidad Peruana de Ciencias Aplicadas; High Cuisine from Universidad San Ignacio de Loyola; and Organization of Events and Catering from Le Cordon Bleu.

 While studying, he got his start in the culinary industry serving as an Apprentice Cook in 2009 at Country Club Lima Hotel learning the ins and outs of the kitchen.
 For the next five years, he continued to pursue his passion, while polishing his craft in a variety of positions at restaurants and hotels in Peru including Restaurante Don Ignacio, Club Empresarial San Isidro and La Nacional.

 Needing a change of scenery, Gonzales decided to migrate to Miami, Florida in 2014, where he accepted a position as Line Cook at Coral Gables hotspot Cibo Wine Bar.
 His attention to detail and highly creative approach in the kitchen led him to be promoted to Sous Chef mere months later.